quickrworld/readables/README.md

 # Readable App

-To get started right away:
+To get started right away, choose an installation directory, for example, `installdir`.

+* Create the installation directory
+    - `mkdir installdir`

-* Install the API server and readable app
+* Install the API server and readable app from the github repository
-    - `cd myworkdir`
+    - `cd installdir`
     - `git clone https://github.com/quickrworld/readables.git`

 * Start the API server